Post-Quantum Security of Block Cipher Constructions: Post-Quantum Security of

 \begin{theorem} Let $\A$ be an adversary making $q_C$ classical queries to its first oracle and $q_Q$ quantum queries to its second oracle.
 Then

 \end{theorem} \begin{proof}

 For a general adversary, whether a particular classical query is made in the forward or inverse direction can be chosen in an arbitrary, adaptive manner.
 Without loss of generality, we consider adversaries who fix this order in advance; this incurs a factor 2 cost in the total number of queries.
 Our proof will proceed using a hybrid-by-classical-queries approach.
 We will now give the proof in the case where every classical query is in the forward direction.
-In \expref{Appendix}{sec:inv-queries}, we describe how to handle hybrid transitions for the case where the relevant classical query is in the inverse direction.
+The case where the relevant classical query is in the inverse direction is handled analogously, and we omit the detailed proof.